LLNL/sundials/doc/shared/RecentChanges.rst

 **Deprecation Notices**

-The ARKODE stepper specific function to retrieve the number of right-hand side function evaluations have been deprecated.
+The ARKODE stepper specific functions to retrieve the number of right-hand side function evaluations have been deprecated.
 Use :c:func:`ARKodeGetNumRhsEvals` instead.